SterlingPeet/fprime-vagrant-config/README.rst

 ------------------------

 This repository is designed to help make it easy to get a development environment set up for working with F Prime.
-The assumptions are that you will use Oracle's VirtualBox for the VM tool and hassio's Vagrant to manage the VM images.
+The assumptions are that you will use Oracle's VirtualBox_ for the VM tool and HashiCorp's Vagrant_ to manage the VM images.

 16.04 Xenial Workarounds Handled by This Config
 -----------------------------------------------